Durham, North Carolina: Geography

 Durham is located in the east–central part of the Piedmont region at (35.99, -78.9).
 Like much of the region, its topography is generally flat with some rolling hills.

+The Eno River flowing through Durham.

 As of 2022, the city had a total area of 116.19 sqmi, of which 115.36 sqmi was land and 0.82 sqmi (0.71%) was water.

 The soil is predominantly clay, making it poor for agriculture.
 The Eno River, a tributary of the Neuse River, passes through the northern part of Durham, along with several other small creeks.
 The center of Durham is on a ridge that forms the divide between the Neuse River watershed, flowing east to Pamlico Sound, and the Cape Fear River watershed, flowing south to the Atlantic near Wilmington.
 A small portion of the city is in Wake County.

-Durham is located 10 miles northeast of Chapel Hill, 21 miles northwest of Raleigh, 50 miles east of Greensboro, 121 miles northeast of Charlotte and 134 miles southwest of Richmond, Virginia.
+Durham is located 16.1 km northeast of Chapel Hill, 21 miles northwest of Raleigh, 50 miles east of Greensboro, 121 miles northeast of Charlotte and 134 miles southwest of Richmond, Virginia.

 Climate

 The climate of Durham is humid subtropical (Cfa according to the Köppen classification system), with hot and humid summers, cool winters, and warm to mild spring and autumn.
-Durham receives abundant precipitation, with thunderstorms common in the summer and high temperatures from 80 to 100 degrees F. The region sees an average of 7 in of snow per year, with any snowfall usually melting within a few days.
+Durham receives abundant precipitation, with thunderstorms common in the summer and high temperatures from 27 to 38 C. The region sees an average of 7 in of snow per year, with any snowfall usually melting within a few days.

-The Durham area consistently ranks in the top 10 most challenging places to live with seasonal allergies.
+The Durham area consistently ranks in the top 10 most challenging places to live with seasonal allergies out of the top 100 US cities.

 Climate change is expected to increase the number of days of extreme precipitation in Durham as well as moderately increase temperature within the region.
 The number of days of inland flooding within the Piedmont is also expected to increase, which puts Durham at higher risk of future flooding.
 High-intensity short-duration storms are predicted to grow in frequency to upwards of 9 days a year by 2100.
 Inland flooding is anticipated to have a greater impact on the elderly and other at-risk groups.